The dairy industry plays a vital role in sustainable, equitable and secure food systems by nourishing people, communities, and the planet.

 Individually, dairy companies are balancing the economic, social and environmental aspects of sustainability throughout their operations.
 Companies are innovating for the future – finding ways to work more efficiently, develop new technologies, review sourcing options, reduce energy consumption, conserve water and recycle production waste.

-Collectively, the U.S. dairy industry has committed significant resources to achieve ambitious environmental stewardship goals, including net-zero carbon emissions, optimized water use, and improved water quality by 2050.
+Collectively, the U.S. dairy industry has committed significant resources to achieve ambitious environmental stewardship goals, including GHG neutrality, optimized water use, and improved water quality by 2050.
 The industry is investing in new technologies and regenerative practices that further reduce dairy’s environmental footprint, optimizing water, energy, and land use.
 We’re helping communities thrive through the more than 3 million jobs dairy supports in the U.S. and through partnerships that make dairy accessible to those who need it most…now, and tomorrow.
 And we are focused on product innovation that will fuel personal wellness – mind and body – with a powerful package of nutrients found in no other wholesome food source.

 See below how all participants in the dairy supply chain are working both collectively and individually to significantly lessen our impact on the environment while maintaining a thriving industry that provides essential nutrition to people around the world.